 There is a vast array of books and classroom resources for all age groups.
 These can be used, not only in PSHE lessons, but across the curriculum.

-The list below is a good starting point, but there are many more available.
+The lists below are a good starting point, but there are many more available.